 The Fulbright University of Sheffield Award is available for students who wish to pursue a one-year Master’s degree program (or the first year of a longer Master’s degree program) in any discipline at the University of Sheffield.

 Outside the classroom, students benefit from Sheffield’s award-winning accommodation, leading sports facilities and a thriving social scene.
 Our Students’ Union is the hub of all social activities for students, and provides a range of clubs and societies, events, activities and volunteering opportunities.
-It has been voted the best Students’ Union in the UK for the past three years (Whatuni Student Choice Awards 2019).
+It has been voted the best Students’ Union in the UK for the past four years (Whatuni Student Choice Awards 2017-2020).

 Home to more than half a million people, Sheffield is a vibrant city with a reputation for being friendly and welcoming.
-It’s also among the top ten most affordable UK university cities (2019 NatWest Student Living Index).
+It’s been voted the most affordable student city in the UK (2021 NatWest Student Living Index).
 Boasting more parks and woodlands than any other UK city, Sheffield is known for its music, art and digital scenes, striking Victorian and modern architecture, champion sport facilities, historic country houses, and rich and varied heritage.

 - Full tuition waiver

 The living stipend is intended as a contribution towards general maintenance costs towards the first year in the UK.